Libraries import matplotlib.pyplot as plt import numpy as np # Let's consider a basic barplot. # Data bars = ('A','B','C','D','E') height = [3, 12, 5, 18, 45] y_pos = np.arange(len(bars)) # Plot plt.bar(y_pos, height) # If we have long labels, we cannot see it properly names = ("very long group name

-Here are a few thoughts concerning margins management in a Matplotlib chart.
-As you can see on the left chart, expanding the margins of your plot can be necessary to make the axis labels fully readable.
+Here are a few thoughts concerning margins management in a matplotlib chart.
+As you can see on the left chart, expanding the margins of your plot might be necessary to make the axis labels fully readable.
 You can easily fix it using the

-# Let's consider a basic barplot. import matplotlib.pyplot as plt import numpy as np y_pos = np.arange(len(bars)) bars = ('A','B','C','D','E') height = [3, 12, 5, 18, 45] plt.bar(y_pos, height) # If we have long labels, we cannot see it properly names = ("very long group name 1","very long group name 2","very long group name 3","very long group name 4","very long group name 5") plt.xticks(y_pos, names, rotation=90) # Thus we have to give more margin: plt.subplots_adjust(bottom=0.4) # Show the graph plt.show() # It's the same concept if you need more space for your titles # Plot plt.bar(y_pos, height) # Title plt.title("This is\na very very\nloooooong\ntitle!") plt.subplots_adjust(top=0.7) # Show the graph plt.show()
+# Libraries import matplotlib.pyplot as plt import numpy as np # Let's consider a basic barplot. # Data bars = ('A','B','C','D','E') height = [3, 12, 5, 18, 45] y_pos = np.arange(len(bars)) # Plot plt.bar(y_pos, height) # If we have long labels, we cannot see it properly names = ("very long group name 1","very long group name 2","very long group name 3","very long group name 4","very long group name 5") plt.xticks(y_pos, names, rotation=90) # Thus we have to give more margin: plt.subplots_adjust(bottom=0.4) # Show the graph plt.show() # It's the same concept if you need more space for your titles # Plot plt.bar(y_pos, height) # Title plt.title("This is\na very very\nloooooong\ntitle!") # Set margin plt.subplots_adjust(top=0.7) # Show the graph plt.show()